ittner/newslinkrss/README.md

 all cookies if it becomes a problem for a particular source.

-Conversely, sites may expect a particular cookies to be set to a specific values, for example, to show news from a particular geographic region.
+Conversely, sites may expect a particular cookies to be set to a specific value, for example, to show news from a particular geographic region.
 Command line option `--cookie` allows the user to define customized cookies to handle these cases.
 This option supports the complete syntax defined by [RFC 2965](https://www.rfc-editor.org/rfc/rfc2965.html), but a simple